Ilamo03/Practice-Repository/README.md

-# Chapter 2
- This is chapter two
+This respository is created for training purpose only.